-This activity uses the colors of a rainbow to help teach your child how to create a poem.
-Have your child choose the colors of their rainbow, and then come up with descriptions of each color.
+This activity uses the colors of a rainbow to help teach kids how to create a poem.
+Have kids choose the colors of their rainbow, and then come up with descriptions of each color.
 After all the descriptions are completed, they can line them up in a rainbow to create their own poem.

 10. Make your own puppets and put on a show

 Help children put together simple puppets using paper bags, and then encourage them to come up with their own puppet show for you to watch.

 Cooking and food activities

 These are sure to be a hit with the kid who loves to bake, cook or just get messy with food.